KpathaK21/diabetes_tracker/README.md

 ## Troubleshooting

+### Security Features

+The application implements several security measures to protect user data:

+- **HTTPS**: All communication between client and server is encrypted using HTTPS
+- **Secure Token Storage**: JWT tokens are stored securely using platform-specific secure storage:
+  - iOS: Keychain
+  - Android: EncryptedSharedPreferences backed by Android Keystore
+- **Short-lived Access Tokens**: Access tokens expire after 15 minutes
+- **Refresh Token Mechanism**: Long-lived refresh tokens (7 days) for seamless re-authentication
+- **Token Revocation**: Ability to revoke refresh tokens when needed
+- **Secure Headers**: Implementation of security headers like HSTS, X-Content-Type-Options, etc.

 ### Backend Issues

 - **Database connection errors**: Check your PostgreSQL connection settings in the .env file
 - **JWT token issues**: Ensure your JWT secret is properly set in the .env file
+- **HTTPS issues**: Verify your certificate and key files are correctly configured in the .env file
 - **API errors**: Check the backend logs for detailed error messages

 ### AI Service Issues